Using libraries#

 where

-• src: represents the source file path
+src: represents the source file pathdest: represents the path of the destination

 shutil.copytree() returns the path of the newly created file.